Expert medical and surgical care in Thailand

 Stapled Haemorrhoidopexy (PPH)

 A circular stapling device excises a ring of rectal mucosa above the haemorrhoids, lifting prolapsed tissue back into position and cutting off blood supply.
 No wounds in the sensitive perianal skin means significantly less pain than open excision.
+The trade-off is a small set of stapler-specific risks, staple-line bleeding, staple misfire, and rarely rectal wall perforation or pelvic sepsis, which is why technique selection and surgeon experience matter.

 • Substantially less post-operative pain than open surgery